Guest lineups for the Sunday news shows

-WASHINGTON (AP) — ABC’s “This Week” — To be announced.
+WASHINGTON (AP) — ABC’s “This Week” — Cedric Richmond, senior adviser to the president; Sen. Bill Cassidy, R-La.

 NBC’s “Meet the Press” — Govs.
 Larry Hogan, R-Md., and Andy Beshear, D-Ky.; former Sen. Claire McCaskill, D-Mo.; former Rep. Barbara Comstock, R-Va.